-In his opinion, Judge Jackson noted that since the passage of the expedited removal provisions in section 235(b)(1) of the INA in 1996, the attorney general (AG) and later DHS had gradually been expanding the authority to apply expedited removal, first limiting it only to "arriving aliens" seeking admission to the United States; then later applying it to aliens who had entered illegally by sea who had been present in the United States for less than two years; and then (in 2004) to aliens who had entered illegally across a land border who were apprehended within 14 days of entry and 100 air miles of that border.
+In her opinion, Judge Jackson noted that since the passage of the expedited removal provisions in section 235(b)(1) of the INA in 1996, the attorney general (AG) and later DHS had gradually been expanding the authority to apply expedited removal, first limiting it only to "arriving aliens" seeking admission to the United States; then later applying it to aliens who had entered illegally by sea who had been present in the United States for less than two years; and then (in 2004) to aliens who had entered illegally across a land border who were apprehended within 14 days of entry and 100 air miles of that border.

 Congress gave the AG (later DHS) the authority to apply that procedure to any alien apprehended within the United States within two years of that alien's illegal entry, but that policy was not expanded to its full legal limits due to a lack of DHS capacity, not due to the effect that such an expansion of expedited removal would have on the aliens who would otherwise be subject to that procedure.